acli/branding/README.md

 ![uncropped logo](github-org-logo.png)

-In cases where it is more convenient to use the cropped logo, the cropped logo should be surrounded by whitespace that mimics the whitespace that has been built into the uncropped logo (15% margin on all four sides).
+If it is more convenient to use the cropped logo, the cropped logo should be surrounded by whitespace that mimics the whitespace that has been built into the uncropped logo (15% margin on all four sides).